 - EA students can work at any time of the day and any days of the week, as long as they keep up with assigned work and finish on time at the end of the semester and school year.

-- If a student is unable to work as much as needed during a given week because of illness, travel, or other reasons, simply filling out the form located on this page ahead of time or after the fact will prevent students from incurring any penalties for falling behind as long as the student is keeping up overall and provides sufficient documentation for excessive absences.
+- If a student is unable to finish assigned work during a given week due to illness, travel, or other reasons, please fill out the absence form ahead of time or immediately after the absence.
+This will prevent a student from incurring any penalties for falling behind.
+However, students are responsible for keeping up with school work and provide sufficient documentation for excessive absences.

 - Accommodations may be given for families with frequent delays in progress if the situation warrants it, and if sufficient documentation is provided (ongoing illness, frequent travel, etc.).
 Additionally, EA’s optional Bridge Program allows for greater flexibility as arranged by the coordinator of that program.

 How Does the Progress Department Handle Truancy?

 As an accredited online school, EA is responsible to hold students accountable to a certain standard regarding their progress.
 Though we are flexible and work with families in varying situations, extended periods of extremely low activity without sufficient documentation can result in a student being withdrawn from EA.
-To prevent students from being withdrawn while they are still attending our school, the Progress Department sends weekly e-mail notices to the family with warnings, if a student is at risk of being withdrawn.
-In addition to these notices, EA counselors reach out to the family by phone after multiple weeks of truant behavior.
+To prevent students who are at risk of being withdrawn, the Progress Department sends weekly email notices to the family with warnings.
+In addition, EA counselors reach out to families by phone after multiple weeks of the truant behavior.
 After numerous attempts to get in contact with the family, if the family does not communicate with EA, and if the student continues to show truant behavior, the student is withdrawn from EA and the family notified by email.

 Available Resources for Parents